swlew369/Capstone2_Lew/README.md

 **Machine Learning**

+The following links are for the Jupyter Notebooks that were used for Supervised Machine Learning Classification of proteins in this project.

 [Machine Learning Classification of Protein Functions using Logistic Regression](https://github.com/swlew369/Capstone2_Lew/blob/master/Cap2_ML_ProteinFunctions-LogisticRegression.ipynb)

 [Machine Learning Classification of Protein Cellular Locations using Logistic Regression](https://github.com/swlew369/Capstone2_Lew/blob/master/Cap2_ML_ProteinLocations_LogisticRegression.ipynb)